Marathon of Meals

 But back to the truffles.

 On the day we hunt with Lucca and Luigi, post-forest foraging, we follow Lucca to the town of Certaldo.
 The tiniest of the Tuscany towns visited, he proudly points to poet Giovanni Boccaccio’s (who penned Vita di Dante and Decameron) house, a 14th century facade that inspires movie sets.
 He walks us to his Mom’s kitchen, formally titled Cucina Giuseppina, an Italian cooking school so charming that we can’t stop snapping photos.
 Giuseppina is every bit the no-nonsense Italian cook.
-She shaves truffles while Lucca serves red wine crafted by his own hands—his riserva Chianti named “The Poet.”
+She shaves truffles while Lucca serves red wine crafted by his own hands — his riserva Chianti named “The Poet.”
 His father’s truffle bounty is the anchor to a three-course meal of meats, cheeses, eggs, and dessert.
 This is true farm-to-table dining, shared with a proud Italian family.
 We most likely overstay our welcome, and shopping bags are lined with kitchen utensils, olive-wood cutting boards, Lucca’s reserve wine, house-made jalapeno jam, and local olive oil.
 Desperate to hold onto this memory, they all help us carry a little piece of Certaldo home.

 Truffle Reduxe

 Not all of the truffles are cooked by Giuseppina.
 Our purses harbor the remaining goods and we can’t seem to part with the pungent gems.
-The “epic” snowstorm did fall—six inches of fresh powder cast a magical spell over the Tuscan hills, and ultimately slowed the Italian pace even further.
+The “epic” snowstorm did fall — six inches of fresh powder cast a magical spell over the Tuscan hills, and ultimately slowed the Italian pace even further.
 Winemakers had more time to chat and chefs had extra time to cook made-to-order comfort food inspired by our own truffle hunt.

-Our vacation comes to a close, and we stay overnight in Florence.
-After a dusk ascent up the famed Florence Duomo and a can-you-believe-how-lucky-we-are view, at dinner we ask one last chef if he would cook our truffles (too busy, but a meal at Il Santo Bevitore is a must).
+Our vacation comes to a close, and we stay overnight in Firenze.
+After a dusk ascent up the famed Duomo and a can-you-believe-how-lucky-we-are view, at dinner we ask one last chef if he would cook our truffles (too busy, but a meal at Il Santo Bevitore is a must).
 It’s decided we’ll just take the remainder home.
 We Google “flying with truffles.”
 Conflicting reports, so we go for it anyway.
 We land in the U.S., and our Aspen foodie giggles as she makes it through customs.

 As we await our last leg home, half jokingly, we order Parmesan, prosciutto, and pinot grigio at the airport wine bar.
 Not quite the same experience.
 Tuscany is already slipping away.
 Yet we toast our truffle victory.
 We toast the little towns of Italy.
 We toast the once-every-10-years snowstorm.
 Our U.S. customs photos become fodder for jokes by family and friends.
 Harried mug shots are evidence of hard-earned pounds, jet lag, and serious sleep deficit.
 But now, with a few more cracks in our own armor, we, just like Tuscany’s streets, can claim a few Italian stories of our own.